bollu/sublimeBookmark/README.md

 This is a replacement for sublime text's bookmark functionality.
 It's slicker and easier to use, and has way more features.

 **Note**: <del> As of now, This is only for **Sublime Text 3**. </del> False!
 It's been ported.
 Unfortunately, I havent' implement live preview and project based bookmark sorting.
 I'm not sure how to port these features over to Sublime Text 2.
-If someone knows, please do contact me!
+If someone knows, please do contact me!d

 Features